 There’s a lot to consider when recruiting, interviewing, and hiring a new physical therapist, and it’s important to hone your strategy in order to hire and retain the best candidates.
-One key area to focus on is the interviewing process, where you can learn a great deal about your applicants’ skills, personality, and cultural fit.
-The following physical therapy interview questions can get you started.
+You can learn a great deal about an applicant’s skills, experience, and credentials from their resume and cover letter.
+That’s why it’s so important to focus your physical therapy interview questions on personality, attitude, and cultural fit.

 Given the competition for physical therapists, recruiters and hiring managers need to be prepared to actively court their candidates.
-So, in addition to standard questions about skill and experience, you can ask questions which assess how they’d fit in, as well as give you an opportunity to highlight your company’s best qualities.
+This means top candidates will be interviewing you, while both parties will be determining whether it’s a good fit.
+So, in addition to standard questions about skill and experience, you can ask questions which assess how they’d fit in, which will also give you an opportunity to highlight your company’s best qualities.

 - How would you feel about working in a collaborative environment?